pgjdbc/www/documentation/head/connect.md

 	execution of the same `PreparedStatement` object.
 More information on server side prepared statements is available in the section called [“Server Prepared Statements”](server-prepare.html).

+* `defaultRowFetchSize = int`

+	Determine the number of rows fetched in `ResultSet` by one fetch with trip to the database.
+Limiting the number of rows are fetch with each trip to the database allow avoids unnecessary memory consumption and as a consequence `OutOfMemoryException`.

+	The default is zero, meaning that in `ResultSet` will be fetch all rows at once.
+	Negative number is not available.

 * `loginTimeout = int`